 Can I switch from Medicare Advantage to Medigap?

-What is the difference between Medicare Advantage and Medicare Supplement Plans?
+What is the difference between Medicare Advantage and Medicare Supplement insurance plans?

-Medicare Advantage plans and Medicare Supplement Plans are two entirely different types of coverage.
+Medicare Advantage plans and Medicare Supplement insurance plans are two entirely different types of coverage.

 A Medicare Advantage plan is an alternate way to get your Original Medicare (Part A and Part B) benefits from a private insurance company.
 Medicare Advantage plans cover everything that Original Medicare covers, at a minimum, and some may even offer extra benefits for things like routine vision, dental, and hearing care.
 Most also include Part D coverage for prescription drugs.